 - Calvin will develop strategies and deploy administrative structures and supports that promote the retention and success of AHANA and International faculty, staff, and students.

-Stewardship has become a watchword at Calvin College, as in many other Christian communities, and this ideal is adding significantly to our understanding of our tradition and mission as a Christian community of learning.
-This goal is where the College's vision is addressed most practically.
-Securing the College's financial future requires, most immediately, making progress toward a sustainable financial model and using the resources we have to pursue our mission efficiently.
+Stewardship has become a watchword at Calvin University, as in many other Christian communities, and this ideal is adding significantly to our understanding of our tradition and mission as a Christian community of learning.
+This goal is where the University's vision is addressed most practically.
+Securing the University's financial future requires, most immediately, making progress toward a sustainable financial model and using the resources we have to pursue our mission efficiently.
 It also requires strengthening Calvin's financial foundation by building the endowment and by increasing the support of programs we have and the possible new projects outlined in this Strategic Plan.
-Securing this future also entails sustainable maintenance of the College's existing infrastructure and, where appropriate, new projects, whether buildings, classrooms, or information systems.
+Securing this future also entails sustainable maintenance of the University's existing infrastructure and, where appropriate, new projects, whether buildings, classrooms, or information systems.
 Developing and implementing the campus master plan also involves sustainability in the specific ecological sense, in considering whether Calvin will become a signatory to the American College and University Presidents' Climate Commitment, in sustaining specific areas where our Physical Plant already meets or exceeds best practices in environmental sustainability, and in considering new ways to be better stewards of our resources.

 - Develop and implement a sustainable financial model.